 Change management communication can only be effective if it’s led, modeled and supported by leaders.
 How are your organization’s leaders leading on change?

 Respondents in a recent Prosci survey cited “active and visible executive sponsorship” as the top reason their change initiatives succeeded.
 Boards of directors, executive leadership and senior leadership teams are the key to driving change inside and outside organizations.
-It’s crucial leaders lead and act as frontline change sponsors from beginning to end.

 Leaders set the strategy and are responsible for achieving the goals of the change.
 Making an announcement to their teams doesn’t free them from this responsibility.
 They need to stay tightly engaged to ensure the change achieves the desired business outcomes.